beapijs/beapi/README.md

 ## About
-BeAPI (an abbreviation for "Bedrock edition API") is a tool that aims for a faster and more reliable development experience when working with Minecraft Bedrock edition gametests.
-We achieve these goals by putting together some of the most brilliant minds in the Minecraft Bedrock developer community to scheme up alternative ways to utilize the gametest framework so it's easier for you!
+BeAPI (an abbreviation for "Bedrock edition API") is a tool that aims for a faster and more reliable development experience when working with the Minecraft Bedrock edition GameTest Framework.
+We achieve these goals by putting together some of the most brilliant minds in the Minecraft Bedrock developer community to scheme up alternative ways to utilize GameTest so it's easier for you!

 ## Support
-Gametest currently only supports [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript); because of this we are only really left with two primary language support options; [Typescript](https://www.typescriptlang.org/) and [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) project scaffolds.
+GameTest currently only supports [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript); because of this we are only really left with two primary language support options; [Typescript](https://www.typescriptlang.org/) and [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) project scaffolds.

 ## How It Works
 BeAPI uses NPM's cli create app feature to provide you with a setup to scaffold your projects.
 This allows for a clean working environment separated from the core codebase.
 We also provide a cli for building and bundling your packs.